cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_testnet-skill-set-en.md

 ---
 ## Testnet skill set

-To use the KEVM and IELE testnets the following skills are required:
+To use the KEVM devnet the following skills are required:

 - Familiarity with writing smart contracts in Solidity.
 You will need a suite of well-defined smart contracts to use on the testnets.
 - Advanced knowledge of the JSON remote procedure call (RPC) protocol.